 Effective guest interaction involves much more.
 It includes continuously assessing guest satisfaction, being attentive to their needs during their stay, and making personal connections that enhance their dining experience.

-Head Waiters need a deeper level of interaction.
+Maitre d's need a deeper level of interaction.
 They must not only serve but also read guest cues and adapt their service style to meet the specific preferences and expectations of each guest.

 The supervisory roles of a Head Waiter are critical for smooth service operations.
 They must oversee the floor team, coordinate table assignments, manage the pace of service, and ensure that all staff members are performing their duties efficiently and effectively.
 Additionally, they play a key role in training and mentoring new staff.

-Common misunderstanding: Supervising is just about giving orders.
+Common misunderstanding: Supervising means just giving orders.